code0wl/crud-react/README.md

 PUT/ http://localhost:3000/addresses/id (creates new item(s))
 DELETE/ http://localhost:3000/addresses/id (removes item id, has no interface can be tested with Postman)

-PUT and DELETE do not have a user interface.
+PUT does o not have an interface.
 Did not have time to complete assignment for the design, but this works inside of postman or any other REST tester

 #### Delivery
 - Add Address